zhangchl007/acme-fitness-store/README.md

 # Deploy Spring Boot Apps to Azure

-Azure Spring Apps enables you to easily run Spring Boot and polyglot applications on Azure.
+Azure Spring Cloud enables you to easily run Spring Boot and polyglot applications on Azure.

 This quickstart shows you how to deploy existing applications written in Java, Python, and C# to Azure.
 When you're finished, you can continue to manage the application via the Azure CLI or switch to using the Azure Portal.